turingschool/frontend-lightning-talks/schedule-1806.md

 28. Take your `git` foo to the next level
 29. Algorithms or die - top algorithms programmers should know
 30. Hacking the FE interview
-31. Graham Munro: How to setup your Terminal workflow and save time like a BOSS.